JGrubb/ignoredbydinosaurs.com/_posts/2009-11-11-and-i-bid-you-goodnight.md

 layout: post
 title: And I bid you goodnight...
 created: 1257987807
+meta_desc: The one where I tell the world in my own flowery way that I'm quitting Railroad Earth.
 ---
 Well, campers, the day has come.
 Regular readers of this blog might be a little less surprised about this particular piece of news, but I'm pretty surprised to be writing it.
 I've been writing it in my head for a few weeks now, but now that I'm sitting here, I don't really know how to put it.